Customer Journey Maps: How to Create Really Good Ones [Examples + Template]

 4. Retention Stage

-During this stage, brands provide an excellent onboarding experience and ongoing customer service to ensure that customers don't churn.
+During this stage, brands provide an excellent onboarding experience and ongoing customer service to ensure customers don’t churn.
+During the retention stage, you can rely on solicited data from customer surveys and questionnaires to continually refine and improve the customer experience and your customer journey map.

 Retention-stage strategies may include: